stellar/js-soroban-client/docs/reference/examples.md

     // Uncomment to add a memo (https://developers.stellar.org/docs/glossary/transactions/)
     // .addMemo(SorobanClient.Memo.text('Hello world!'))
     .build();

+  // Simulate the transaction to discover the storage footprint, and update the
+  // transaction to include it.
+If you already know the storage footprint you
+  // can use `addFootprint` to add it yourself, skipping this step. transaction = await server.prepareTransaction(transaction);

   // Sign this transaction with the secret key
   // NOTE: signing is transaction is network specific.
 Test network transactions